 - Foundations University.
 From the industry experts in designing, building, and financing your entertainment center, you’ll get over 200 years of experience to avoid costly mistakes.

-In addition to educational sessions, the trade show floor of the expo is the largest in the world.
+In addition to educational sessions, the trade show floor of the expo is the largest globally.
 You’ll get a chance to play the latest games and attractions.
 This event happens in November every year, so start planning your trip.
 If you’d like free guest passes to the trade show floor, speak to one of our laser tag consultants.

-3) Industry Consultants.
-When you’re new to the business, it helps to leverage the knowledge and expertise of industry consultants.
+When you’re new to the business, it helps to leverage industry consultants’ knowledge and expertise.
 Many will provide sound recommendations for getting the right concept, securing financing, and conducting market validation studies.
 There are also professional training companies like Sheryl Golf and Trainertainment, who can help you build top-notch sales training programs.

 Leap with confidence